codykonior/Jojoba/README.md

 * `Write-JojobaSkip` will mark the output as skipped, for example if some pre-condition is not met.
 * `Write-JojobaAbort` will terminate the block with an error which will not be wrapped in the JUnit format.
 This is rarely needed and generally not a good idea.
+* `Write-JojobaProperty` upserts a hashtable property bag to the unit test.
+Unit test objects can be returned with -JojobaPassThru.
+These properties will not display on the screen or appear in the JUnit XML output however.

 #### What options are there?